testit-tms/Test-IT-VS-Extension-sample/README.md

 2. Build this solution.
 3. Find the `VSIXProject3.vsix` file in Debug/Release or another output catalog and install it.
 4. Launch Visual Studio and create a new solution.
 To view a working example, add `UnitTestProject` project from this repository to your solution.
 Then assemble the solution.
-5. Find TestIT on the toolbar, open it and go to settings.
+5. Find `Test IT` button on the toolbar, open it and go to settings.
 Fill in the fields.
 After that save the settings.
-    - `URL`: URL to TestIT system, you can use `https://demo.testit.software/`;
+    - `URL`: URL to Test IT system, you can use `https://demo.testit.software/`;
-    - `Secret key`: `$Secret key` of your account on the TestIT portal;
+    - `Secret key`: `$Secret key` of your account on the Test IT portal;
-    - `Project name in Test IT`: name of your project on the TestIT portal;
+    - `Project name in Test IT`: name of your project on the Test IT portal;
     - `Test project`: your project containing tests in opened solution;
     - `Project dll`: assembly file (* .dll) of your test project;
     - `Repository link`: link to your repository.
-6. Click `TestIT` - `Run`.
+6. Click `Test IT` - `Run`.
 The process of creating autotests in the Test IT system can be observed in the output window.

 ### Developers
 Visual Studio Extension: [Mihail Pirogovsky](https://github.com/developman2013)